katarinadurickovic/Hello-World/README.md

 # Hello-World
 Hello everyone!
-My name is Katarina Durickovic and I am a Computer Science student.
+My name is Katarina Durickovic and I am a Computer Science and Management student.